vuongducphuong/documentation/content/legal/terms/partnership.rst

 8 Brand Image
 =============

-The "Odoo" mark (including the word mark and its visual representations and logos) is the exclusive property of ODOO.
+The "Leansoft" mark (including the word mark and its visual representations and logos) is the exclusive property of ODOO.

-ODOO authorizes PARTNER to use the "Odoo" mark to promote its products and services, for the duration of this agreement only, as long as:
+ODOO authorizes PARTNER to use the "Leansoft" mark to promote its products and services, for the duration of this agreement only, as long as:

 - There is no possible confusion that the service is provided by PARTNER, not ODOO;